karfous/pktFragments/README.md

 ## HOW TO - versioning your subassemblies?

-We use semantic versioning for an output parameters - see https://www.linkedin.com/pulse/understanding-semantic-versioning-guide-developers-ajibola-oseni-/
+We use [semantic versioning](https://www.linkedin.com/pulse/understanding-semantic-versioning-guide-developers-ajibola-oseni-/) for an output parameters.

 Version of a subassembly must be visible for users as an output parameter - create an output parameter in your subassembly an setup its value.